HaoranLiu507/EDSR-RCNN/README.md

 ## How to train and test EDSR-RCNN：

-   Because we use the DIV2K dataset to train and test our model, please download the dataset from the links provided in the dataset and model results section at the end.
-   There are several points to pay attention to during the training and testing process.
+* As we employ the DIV2K dataset for training and testing our model, please download the dataset from the links available in the dataset and model results section at the end of this document.
+Several important considerations must be taken into account during the training and testing processes:

-   * you need to set the **`--dir_data`** in **`option.py`** to the path where the DIV2K dataset is located.
-If there are specific requirements for storing the dataset, you need to modify the **`--dir_data`** to the specified path.
+* Set the **`--dir_data`** parameter in **`option.py`** to the path where the DIV2K dataset is located.
+If there are specific requirements for storing the dataset, modify the **`--dir_data`** setting to reflect the specified path.

-   * If you want to train the model on other datasets, you need to adjust **`--data_train`** and **`--data_test`** to the name of that dataset.
+* To train the model on alternate datasets, adjust **`--data_train`** and **`--data_test`** to correspond with the names of those datasets.

-   * If you want to continue training process on the pre-trained model, you need to set **`--pre_train`** as the path of the model.
+* If you intend to continue training from a pre-trained model, set **`--pre_train`** to the path of that model.

 * The RCNN channel of the model is enabled by default.
-If you want to train the original EDSR model, set **`--RCNN_channe`** to **`off`**.
+To train the original EDSR model, set **`--RCNN_channe`** to off.

-   * If you only want to test on a trained model, you need to add **`--test_only`**.
+* To test a trained model exclusively, add **`--test_only`**.

-   * If you want to adjust the relevant parameters of the EDSR model, you only need to specify them before running **`demo.sh`**.
+* For adjusting relevant parameters of the EDSR model, specify them before running **`demo.sh`**.

-   * We have adjusted a set of RCNN model parameters applicable to the DIV2K dataset, so the parameters of the RCNN model need not be adjusted.
-If you want to train the EDSR-RCNN model on other datasets, please adjust the RCNN model parameters in advance.
+* We have pre-optimized a set of RCNN model parameters suitable for the DIV2K dataset; therefore, these parameters do not require modification.
+If you intend to train the EDSR-RCNN model on different datasets, please adjust the RCNN model parameters accordingly beforehand.
 ## Usage
 1. You should first construct the dataset folder according to a specific structure.
    ```